 - Do not begin with a conditional phrase are applicable to all operators unless determined otherwise by the Auditor. - Begin with a conditional phrase ("If the Operator...") are applicable if the operator meets the condition(s) stated in the phrase.
-The conditional phrase serves to define or limit the applicability of the provision (e.g. "If the operator utilizes..." or "If an FOO or FOA is utilized..."). - Begin with a conditional phrase that specifies the use of a Flight Operations Officer (FOO) by an operator are applicable when the operator assigns the FOO, as defined in the IRM and delegated authority in accordance with Table 3.1, responsibility to carry out operational control functions, duties or tasks related to all of the competencies of operational control as specified in Table 3.5. - Begin with a conditional phrase that specifies the use of a Flight Operations Assistant (FOA) by an operator are applicable when the operator assigns the FOA, as defined in the IRM, responsibility to carry out operational control functions, duties or tasks related to one or more, but not all, competencies of operational control as specified in Table 3.5. - Are applicable to all systems of operational control, but with differences in application to each system, will have those differences explained in the associated Guidance Material (GM). - Contain the phrase "personnel responsible for operational control" or "personnel with responsibility for operational control" refer to any suitably qualified personnel with responsibility for operational control as designated by the operator, to include the pilot-in-command (PIC) unless otherwise annotated.
+The conditional phrase serves to define or limit the applicability of the provision (e.g. "If the operator uses..." or "If an FOO or FOA is used..."). - Begin with a conditional phrase that specifies the use of a Flight Operations Officer (FOO) by an operator are applicable when the operator assigns the FOO, as defined in the IRM and delegated authority in accordance with Table 3.1, responsibility to carry out operational control functions, duties or tasks related to all of the competencies of operational control as specified in Table 3.5. - Begin with a conditional phrase that specifies the use of a Flight Operations Assistant (FOA) by an operator are applicable when the operator assigns the FOA, as defined in the IRM, responsibility to carry out operational control functions, duties or tasks related to one or more, but not all, competencies of operational control as specified in Table 3.5. - Are applicable to all systems of operational control, but with differences in application to each system, will have those differences explained in the associated Guidance Material (GM). - Contain the phrase "personnel responsible for operational control" or "personnel with responsibility for operational control" refer to any suitably qualified personnel with responsibility for operational control as designated by the operator, to include the pilot-in-command (PIC) unless otherwise annotated.

 - Contain training and qualification requirements are applicable to personnel, other than the PIC, that are assigned responsibilities related to the operational control of flights.
-PIC training and qualification requirements for all systems of operational control are specified in ISM Section 2 (FLT). - Are eligible for conformance using performance-based methods contain a note referring to applicable provisions in subsection 4.
+PIC training and qualification requirements for all systems of operational control are specified in ISM Section 2 (FLT). - Are eligible for conformance using variations, including Operational Variations approved by the Authority, that contain a note referring to the additional SRM and safety monitoring requirements necessary to ensure an acceptable level of safety is maintained.